This Moldy Limestone Shower in Thornwood, NY, Was Completely Sanitized with a Stone Honing Service

 Sir Grout Westchester's owner, Tim O'Leary, arrived at our clients Thornwood residence on the scheduled time to assess the state of the shower and do some tests on the infected tiles to show our customer what the results could be.
 The test results really surprised our client, but with an open house coming up, she was hesitant to do the job just yet and decided to wait and see if the potential house buyers had any negative feedback about the shower.
 However, it wasn't long before she called again to set up the appointment for the job.

 On the scheduled day, Mr. O'Leary returned with the team of techs and got to work right away on the shower.
-The main problem was the presence of the mold inside the stone pores, which made it especially difficult to kill.
+The main problem was the presence of the mold inside the stone pores, which made it especially difficult to remove.
 The first thing we had to do was hone the stone to expose the mold, which our techs did using diamond-impregnated pads.
 They worked hard on all the affected areas until the mold was exposed enough to apply a fungicide solution.

 With the mold gone, the Sir Grout Westchester's experts cleaned the shower by applying our proprietary, stone-appropriate cleaner and using a high-speed scrubber to wash out remaining residue and dirt.
 To prevent any future mold growth and also make these results last longer, they applied a deep-penetrating, solvent-based sealer to create a protective layer over the limestone tiles.

 When our client finally saw the results, she knew the chances of selling her home had increased exponentially, as she could now show her house with confidence.
 She was definitely pleased with how her limestone shower looked now that it was clear of all the mold and was sure it would be a selling point for the house.
+She even took the time to write a review and let us know how she felt about her shower's new appearance:

 Mold problems are very common in the U.S., especially during rainy seasons.
 Mold is a type of fungi that is easily found outdoors, and because it reproduces through spores released in the wind, just opening a window can already expose you.
 Don't be alarmed though, this doesn't mean that all homes in America have patches of toxic mold just waiting to be found.
 Mold spores can enter your home with a breeze, but to actually reproduce they need a place that is humid enough.